cameraui/docs/detection/ai-backends.md

 ## Choosing a backend

-camera.ui ships four AI backends as plugins.
+camera.ui ships six AI backends as plugins.
 Pick the one for your hardware and enable it per camera in [Settings → Plugins](/cameras/settings) (see [Set up sensors](/sensors/setup)):

 - **CoreML.** For Apple Silicon Macs; uses the GPU and Neural Engine.
 - **OpenVINO.** For Intel CPUs and GPUs.
 - **ONNX.** Cross-platform, on CPU or a supported GPU.
 - **NCNN.** A lightweight backend for supported hardware.
 (No semantic search.)
+- **Coral.** For a Coral Edge TPU, with a CPU fallback.
+Linux only.
+- **Hailo.** For a Hailo-8 / Hailo-8L accelerator.
+Linux only.

-Each backend provides object, face, and license-plate detection.
+CoreML, OpenVINO, ONNX, and NCNN provide object, face, and license-plate detection.
 CoreML, OpenVINO, and ONNX also provide CLIP for [semantic search](/detection/semantic-search).
+Coral and Hailo are edge-AI accelerator backends that provide object detection only, and only for **person, vehicle, and animal**[^edge] (no packages, faces, license plates, or CLIP).

+[^edge]: Coral and Hailo run a fixed object model that reports three classes.
+The other backends detect the full set of object types described above.

 ## Models and confidence